Reducing emissions to increase health

-The University of Georgia’s 2020 Strategic Plan calls for decisive action to reduce greenhouse gas emissions from university activities by 20% from a 2010 baseline.
+UGA reduced its gross greenhouse gas emissions by 20% between 2010 and 2020, reaching the 2020 Strategic Plan goal.
 The UGA Office of Sustainability and the Georgia Initiative for Climate & Society, with input from students, faculty, staff and community members, developed a UGA Campus Sustainability Plan to document greenhouse gas emissions and provide a roadmap with goals and strategies to increase resiliency and significantly reduce the University’s emissions over time.